A Chinese Continuous Sign Language Dataset Based on Complex Environments: Introduction

 In summary, the main contributions of this paper are as follows:

-\begin{itemize} \item[$\bullet$] We have constructed a Chinese Continuous Sign Language dataset CE-CSL dataset oriented towards practical application environments.
-This dataset, with its rich content and precise annotations, aims to provide a robust foundational resource for the advancement of CSLR technology. \item[$\bullet$] We propose a TFNet model for CSLR.
-This model, by leveraging information from both the temporal and spectral domains to extract sequence features, achieves efficient and accurate semantic parsing, significantly improving the accuracy of CSLR in complex environments. \item[$\bullet$] Our proposed TFNet model demonstrates state-of-the-art performance on the CE-CSL dataset.
-Additionally, it achieves highly competitive results on three other publicly available CSLR datasets, indicating that TFNet not only excels on the CE-CSL dataset but also exhibits high generality and robustness across different datasets. \end{itemize}
+\begin{itemize} \item[$\bullet$] We have constructed a Chinese Continuous Sign Language dataset CE-CNSL dataset oriented towards practical application environments.
+This dataset, with its rich content and precise annotations, aims to provide a robust foundational resource for the advancement of CSLR technology. \item[$\bullet$] We propose a new sequence feature extraction module that innovatively extracts frequency domain features.
+By integrating different domain feature information, enriching feature expression, and obtaining efficient and accurate semantic expression, it provides a new perspective for exploring the periodic motion patterns and rhythm changes in sign language.
+It can effectively reveal the imperceptible periodic patterns in sign language actions and significantly improve the accuracy of continuous sign language recognition in complex environments. \item[$\bullet$] We propose a continuous sign language recognition model based on time-frequency sequences (TFNet), which greatly expands the dimensions of comprehensive understanding of sign language features, providing indispensable support for a deeper understanding of the prosodic structure of sign language and improving the accuracy of sign language recognition.
+It has high universality and robustness on different continuous sign language recognition datasets. \end{itemize}